leafyve/SushiWebProject/README.md

 with the data-aos, could be because the video was uploaded 2 years ago as of May 2025, buyt I've managed to solve the bug by including some codes to allow the animation to flow normally again (refer to index.html and js)

-Hope this helps anyone that followed this proejct!
+Hope this helps anyone that followed this project!